St. Dominic Catholic Church (Washington, D.C.): St. Martin de Porres

-A sculpture of Dominican Saint Martin de Porres by Dominican artist Rev. Thomas McGlynn, O.P. is featured in a shrine blessed on February 6, 2018 in memory of former pastor Fr.
+A sculpture of Dominican Saint Martin de Porres by Dominican artist Thomas McGlynn, O.P., is featured in a shrine blessed on February 6, 2018 in memory of former pastor Fr.
 Norman Haddad, O.P.
 St Martin de Porres was a Dominican saint who lived from 1579 to 1639 in Lima, Peru and is known for his deep prayer and devotion and daily ministry to the poor.

 St. Jude

 The National Rosary Shrine of Saint Jude was established in Washington in the early 1930s.
 In the fall of 1998, the Dominican Fathers of the Province of Saint Joseph decided to combine the Rosary Shrine of Saint Jude, which had been founded in the 1920s in Detroit, Michigan with the National Rosary Shrine of Saint Jude (Washington DC).

 Our Lady of the Rosary

 To the right of the grand altar is a smaller altar depicting the Blessed Mother giving the rosary to St. Dominic.
 The spread of the Rosary, a Marian devotion, is attributed to the preaching of Saint Dominic.